 Considering all of the information above, a wrongful death claim could take between one and three years (or more in some cases) to settle.

-Why You Need an Attorney to File a Wrongful Death Case
+Why You Need a Denver Wrongful Death Attorney to File a Wrongful Death Case

 Losing a loved one is a shocking experience, and while you may want to seek justice for your losses, you may be unsure of where or how to start.

 If you are thinking about filing a wrongful death claim on your own without legal representation, it’s important that you familiarize yourself with the reasons why working with an attorney is so important.

 Indeed, working with an attorney can significantly improve the outcome of your case.
-The main ways in which your attorney will support you and your wrongful death claim include:
+The main ways in which your Denver wrongful death attorney will support you and your wrongful death claim include:

 - Managing the investigation.
 As stated above, the investigative process is one of the most important elements of a wrongful death claim.
 But investigations are time-consuming and expensive, and without the proper training and education, you may be unsure of the elements of a wrongful death claim or what type of evidence you’re looking for (or how to use that evidence to prove your claim).
 Your attorney will manage all elements of the investigation on your behalf, including paying for the upfront costs of experts’ fees and other expenses associated with an investigation.
 An attorney will also have a staff that’s dedicated to the safe-keeping and preservation of evidence, as well as its proper organization and documentation.